 We are believers of a way that is above patriotism, comfort and human nature.
 Our distinctive is holiness and compassion; it’s beauty and self-sacrifice… It is the cross and the resurrection.
 And whatever I want to see around me, I need to stop telling you to do it.
 So I’m done telling others that they need to love their enemies.
 I’m finished with imposing my ethics and theology on my sisters and brothers.

 I’m sick of the sound of my own self-righteousness!

-Yes, I believe in adoption and will adopt our daughter.
+Yes, I believe in adoption and will continue to work for it.
 Oh yes, I will continue to prioritize my children and try to love my wife as Christ loves the church.
 It will continue to be my honor to teach in church and serve the local congregation.

-And I will add giving of my time and space to helping refugees.
+And I will add giving of my time and space to helping refugees and those seeking asylum.